fsoyer/auditOracleHTML/README.md

     ALTER USER MyAuditUser QUOTA UNLIMITED ON TOOLS;
     GRANT CONNECT, SELECT ANY DICTIONARY, CREATE ANY DIRECTORY TO MyAuditUser;
 ```
-* IMPORTANT : it's better (in fact, actually mandatory) if a tablespace "TOOLS" exists in the database for a table of audit history.
+* IMPORTANT : it's better (in fact, actually mandatory) if an extra tablespace (called "TOOLS" by default) exists in the database for a table of audit history.
 If not, the table can be created in tablespace SYSTEM (but the user must have write right).
+If you want to change this tablespace name, you must change the "tbstools" constante at the beginning of the script.

 * TNS :
 ```